Can Dogs Drink Coffee? Yes or No

 Is Coffee Poisonous to Dogs?

-It would be fair to say that Coffee is, indeed, poisonous to dogs.
+It would be fair to say that Coffee Beans is, indeed, poisonous to dogs.
 Another term you could use is hypersensitivity or, in some cases, an allergic reaction.

 It can take up to two hours for the caffeine to cause side effects, the specifics of which we’ve spoken about in detail above.
 In many respects, though, it doesn’t matter what you call it - simply keep the stuff away from your animals.